Xilinx: Family lines of products

 Before 2010, Xilinx offered two main FPGA families: the high-performance Virtex series and the high-volume Spartan series, with a cheaper EasyPath option for ramping to volume production.
-The company also provides two CPLD lines: the CoolRunner and the 9500 series.
-Each model series has been released in multiple generations since its launch.
-With the introduction of its 28 nm FPGAs in June 2010, Xilinx replaced the high-volume Spartan family with the Kintex family and the low-cost Artix family.
+The company also provided two CPLD lines: the CoolRunner and the 9500 series.
+Each model series had been released in multiple generations since its launch.
+With the introduction of its 28 nm FPGAs in June 2010, Xilinx replaced the high-volume Spartan family with the medium-cost Kintex family and the low-cost Artix family.

-Xilinx's newer FPGA products use a High-K Metal Gate (HKMG) process, which reduces static power consumption while increasing logic capacity.
+Xilinx's newer FPGA products use a High-κ/Metal-Gate Stack (HKMG) process, which reduces static power consumption while increasing logic capacity.
 In 28 nm devices, static power accounts for much and sometimes most of the total power dissipation.
 Virtex-6 and Spartan-6 FPGA families are said to consume 50 percent less power, and have up to twice the logic capacity compared to the previous generation of Xilinx FPGAs.

 In June 2010, Xilinx introduced the Xilinx 7 series: the Virtex-7, Kintex-7, and Artix-7 families, promising improvements in system power, performance, capacity, and price.
 These new FPGA families are manufactured using TSMC's 28 nm HKMG process.
 The 28 nm series 7 devices feature a 50 percent power reduction compared to the company's 40 nm devices and offer capacity of up to 2 million logic cells.
 Less than one year after announcing the 7 series 28 nm FPGAs, Xilinx shipped the world's first 28 nm FPGA device, the Kintex-7.
 In March 2011, Xilinx introduced the Zynq-7000 family, which integrates a complete ARM Cortex-A9 MPCore processor-based system on a 28 nm FPGA for system architects and embedded software developers.
 In May 2017, Xilinx expanded the 7 Series with the production of the Spartan-7 family.

 In Dec, 2013, Xilinx introduced the UltraScale series: Virtex UltraScale and Kintex UltraScale families.
 These new FPGA families are manufactured by TSMC in its 20 nm planar process.
 At the same time it announced an UltraScale SoC architecture, called Zynq UltraScale+ MPSoC, in TSMC 16 nm FinFET process.

 In March 2021, Xilinx announced a new cost-optimized portfolio with Artix and Zynq UltraScale+ devices, fabricated on TSMC's 16 nm process.